duneroadrunner/SaferCPlusPlus/README.md

 Same as TRegisteredPointer, but cannot be constructed to a null_ptr value.

 ### TRegisteredFixedPointer
 Same as TRegisteredNotNullPointer, but cannot be re-targeted after construction.
-This is the recommended type to be used for safe parameter passing by reference.
+It is essentially a functional equivalent of a C++ reference and is the recommended type to be used for safe parameter passing by reference.
+TRegisteredFixedPointer is basically equivalent to "const TRegisteredNotNullPointer".

 usage example: